Skip to content

 Working from home has lots of advantages.
 There’s no commute, you can be much more available for unexpected family circumstances, and the uniform is a lot comfier!
 But that blending of work and home also creates challenges.
 With no clear separation, it’s easy to drift into a situation where you are always available to everyone (work and family), always answering emails and never getting a real break.
 Working parents can find ourselves flitting between parenting and working and never feeling like we have actually finished anything.
 Or doing both at once (a toddler in one hand, a phone in the other) and feeling like we are failing at everything.

-I appreciate that everyone’s circumstances are unique and your options will be limited.
-But a getting into a few habits that help you to switch off from work and tune into your children will really help sustain you through the difficult times ahead.
-So you can meet your parenting and professional goals without grinding yourself into a state of total exhaustion.
+I appreciate that everyone’s circumstances are unique and your options may be limited.
+But a getting into a few habits that help you to switch off from work and tune into your children will really help when working from home – so you can meet your parenting and professional goals without grinding yourself into a state of total exhaustion.

 Here are a few ideas: